This is an offsite event, ideal for anyone seeking

 Chelsea, Vermont

-Join End-Of-Life Doulas Dr. Lucy Mize, PhD in Public Health Leadership, and Annie Moyer, Master of Divinity in Buddhist-based chaplaincy, for a facilitated discussion on death and dying.
+Join End-Of-Life Doulas Dr. Lucy Mize, DrPH in Public Health Leadership, and Annie Moyer, Master of Divinity in Buddhist-based chaplaincy, for an intimate, residential weekend of facilitated discussions on death and dying.
 With nature’s cycles, ancient wisdom, literature, and the arts as our muses, we will use curiosity and compassion to discuss the many aspects of death and dying in this intimate weekend retreat for 5-10 guests.
 We will gather in a country farm house built in 1797, located in Central Vermont surrounded by a pond, large gardens, walking trails, and the great peace of a New England autumn.

 Weekend Sketch

-Onward: Guests are welcome to remain on the farm and spend the night to continue enjoyment of the setting.
+Onward: To make the most of your time in this peaceful setting, guests are welcome to remain on the farm and spend the night at no extra cost.
 All departures to be completed by mid-day Monday.

 Lodging

-Our beautifully restored 1797 farmhouse has five rooms available for the retreat, which can be booked as singles or doubles.
-Bathrooms are shared.
+Our beautifully restored 1797 farmhouse has five rooms available for the retreat (plus two for the hosts).
+The five available bedrooms can be booked as singles or doubles.
 There is one downstairs bedroom for anyone with mobility concerns.
+Bathrooms are shared: one bath on the ground floor and two upstairs bathrooms – one with a large walk-in shower, the other with a smaller walk-in shower.

 Meals